This article was originally published on the USEA website on June 21, 2017.

-If you are travelling with your horse in warm weather, leave very early or as late as possible, preferably after sunset.
-It’s not only that its cooler but the chance of hitting traffic is less.
-The worst thing for a horse is to be standing in a trailer that is stationary on hot roads at temperatures that may reach high 80s or 90s – unless of course you have air-conditioning.
-Horses may lose six to eleven lbs per hour in warm weather and so could be considerably dehydrated after a four to five hour journey in the hotter parts of the day.
+If you are traveling with your horse in warm weather, leave very early or as late as possible, preferably after sunset.
+It’s not only that it's cooler, but the chance of hitting traffic is less.
+The worst thing for a horse is to be standing in a trailer that is stationary on hot roads at temperatures that may reach the high 80s or 90s – unless, of course, you have air conditioning.
+Horses may lose six to eleven pounds per hour in warm weather and so could be considerably dehydrated after a four- to five-hour journey in the hotter parts of the day.

-If you have not been feeding electrolytes on a regular basis then do not try to suddenly load in large amounts (e.g. 100-200g).
-It will not replace any bodily deficits and it may cause feed refusal or gastro-intestinal upset.
-If you have not been feeding electrolytes regularly then start by feeding 50g of a balanced electrolyte split between at least two feeds.
+If you have not been feeding electrolytes on a regular basis then do not try to suddenly load in large amounts (e.g. 100-200 grams).
+It will not replace any bodily deficits and it may cause feed refusal or gastrointestinal upset.
+If you have not been feeding electrolytes regularly then start by feeding 50 grams of a balanced electrolyte split between at least two feeds.
 Do not be tempted to try and load the day before or the day of competition.
-If you are providing electrolytes at or during e.g. before or after competing or between rounds or phases then you can provide electrolytes in feed or in pastes or in water.
+If you are providing electrolytes at or during an event, before or after competing or between rounds or phases, then you can provide electrolytes in feed or in pastes or in water.
 If you provide electrolytes in water then your horses should have the option to drink plain water as well.
 You can offer the electrolyte water first and if this is refused offer then plain water.
-There is no difference in speed of uptake between electrolytes in water or dry electrolytes given in feed.
-If you provide electrolytes in water then aim for a ratio of around 5-6g electrolyte for every liter of water.
-In studies the acceptance decreases as the ratio increases above this (i.e. more horses will refuse if given water with 9-10g electrolyte per liter of water).
+There is no difference in the speed of uptake between electrolytes in water or dry electrolytes given in feed.
+If you provide electrolytes in water then aim for a ratio of around 5-6 grams of electrolyte for every liter of water.
+In studies the acceptance decreases as the ratio increases above this (i.e. more horses will refuse if given water with 9-10 grams electrolyte per liter of water).

-Horses need less time for soft tissues (muscle, tendon, ligament, etc) to “warm-up” in hot weather.
-You should aim to reduce the time you spend warming-up by around 50%.
-After warming-up you should try to find shade to stand in and you can cool your horse with water and ice (if available).
-Reducing your horses’ body temperature does not counteract the other physiological effects of warming-up.
+Horses need less time for soft tissues (muscle, tendon, ligament, etc.) to “warm up” in hot weather.
+You should aim to reduce the time you spend warming up by around 50 percent.
+After warming up, you should try to find shade to stand in and you can cool your horse with water and ice (if available).
+Reducing your horse's body temperature does not counteract the other physiological effects of warming up.
 There is also no reason why you cannot go into competition with a horse that has been “wetted”.
 Covering the horse with water means that the horse evaporates this rather than has to use his own sweat.

 The most effective way to cool a horse is with cold water all over the body surface, especially in front of and behind the saddle if you are riding and being given water containers to pour on or all over if you are not riding and the tack is removed.
-The water really needs to be 60° or less.
+The water really needs to be 60 degrees Fahrenheit or less.
 Warm water is not any good for cooling down horses except by evaporation and this is much less efficient when horses are not exercising.
 If ice is available, then use it to cool down the water.
-Water that is around 40° is ideal and very effective at cooling.
+Water that is around 40 degrees Fahrenheit is ideal and very effective at cooling.
 It does not cause constriction of blood vessels and prevent the horse cooling down – this is a myth.
-You should not concentrate on large veins or arteries or large muscle groups (another myth) and in fact this will be much less effective.
+You should not concentrate on large veins or arteries or large muscle groups (another myth) and, in fact, this will be much less effective.
 You do not need to scrape off water – another myth!
-If its sits there it will evaporate and contribute to cooling the horse.
+If it sits there, it will evaporate and contribute to cooling the horse.
 It doesn’t matter how you get it on – buckets and hoses best; sponges ok.
 Cold water does not cause muscle cramps or tying-up.

 Blankets and Clothing

 If you do put on a sheet then make sure it’s a white one.
-White material reflects some heat whilst dark colours absorb radiant heat.
+White material reflects some heat whilst dark colors absorb radiant heat.
 The same goes for your own clothing.
-If possible ride in white and wear a white helmet.
+If possible, ride in white and wear a white helmet.

 Signs that your horse may be suffering from the heat include:

-Severe heat stroke/heat exhaustion can lead to renal failure, myopathy (muscle damage), laminitis, liver failure and can be fatal if not treated promptly.
-If you think your horse may be suffering heat related illness, move your horse into the shade and start to cool by pouring large amounts of water all over the body.
-If a hose is available then use that.
+Severe heat stroke/heat exhaustion can lead to renal failure, myopathy (muscle damage), laminitis, liver failure, and can be fatal if not treated promptly.
+If you think your horse may be suffering heat-related illness, move your horse into the shade and start to cool by pouring large amounts of water all over the body.
 If ice is available then use that to cool the water.
 Do not worry about scraping the water off, just apply more water.
 If your horse has developed heat exhaustion/heat stroke you may need to cool continuously for 10-15 minutes before you start to see an effect.
 You are extremely unlikely to do any harm and your horse is at much greater risk from not being cooled.
 If shade is available nearby and the horse is steady on its feet then move into the shade whilst continuing to cool.